 What to do if someone uses your address without permission?

-• Start by returning or refusing the unwanted mail and write “not at this address” on the envelope.
+• Start by returning or refusing the unwanted mail and writing “not at this address” on the envelope.

 • If the mail you’re getting comes from a legitimate business, consider contacting them directly and informing them that someone is using your address.